Dan J. Harkey

 As a matter of law, only the trustees can hold legal title to real property, not a family trust.
 The trustee owns the property on behalf of the trust.
 Unlike a company (entity), a family trust is not a separate legal entity.
 It can only function in the direction of the trustee.
 The trust document is an agreement between the key parties of the trust that defines the trustee’s authority to act on behalf of the trust.

-The trustee is authorized to sign documents on behalf of the trust and is responsible for providing trust documents to the lender.
+The trustee is authorized to sign documents on behalf of the trust and is responsible for providing Lendernder with the necessary trust documents.

 https://www.taxes.ca.gov/Income_Tax/limitedpartbus.html